cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 * Providing clear action paths to suspend or revert failed ML assets in production environments

-* Managing economic risks associated with deployment of key decision-making systems on customer infrastructure
+* Managing economic risks associated with the deployment of key decision-making systems on customer infrastructure

 * Leveraging ML techniques to improve MLOps solutions